avive/karmacoin-docs/versioned_docs/version-0.1.0/design/tokenomics.md

 ## Coin types
 - `KCents` - basic accounting unit.
-- `KCoins ($KC)` - The core Karmacoin cryptocurrency.
+- `KCoins ($KC)` - The core Karma Coin cryptocurrency.
 One KCoin equals one million KCents.
-- `KStable $KST` - The KarmaCoin stable-coin cryptocurrency.
-This stable coin will be issued post-genesis on the KarmaCoin blockchain.
+- `KStable $KST` - The Karma Coin stable-coin cryptocurrency.
+This stable coin will be issued post-genesis on the Karma Coin blockchain.
 ---

 ## Supply